satellite-image-deep-learning/techniques/README.md

 * Earth-i [Spectrum](https://earthi.space/spectrum/) appears to allow processing of imagery, with the capability to perform segmentation, change detection, object recognition.
 [This promo video](https://vimeo.com/420726376) contains some screenshots of the application.

 # Free online computing resources
 Generally a GPU is required for DL, and this section lists a couple of free Jupyter environments with GPU available.
-There is a good overview of online Jupyter envs [on the fast.ai site](https://course-v3.fast.ai/index.html).
-I personally use Colab with data hosgted on Google Drive
+There is a good overview of online Jupyter development environments [on the fast.ai site](https://course-v3.fast.ai/index.html).
+I personally use Colab with data hosted on Google Drive

 ### Google Colab
 * Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time.
 Note that the GPU may be shared with other users, so if you aren't getting good performance try reloading.